For help with CarPlay, please see our CarPlay Guide.

 TXT or CSV

 Similar to the XLSX section above, you can import addresses and/or coordinates from TXT and CSV files.
-However, importing from TXT or CSV requires a more specific file format than importing from XLSX.
+However, importing from TXT or CSV requires a more specific file format than importing from XLSX, so using XLSX is recommended.

 With CSV files, the first column of the file can optionally be used to set the names of the imported map pins, with the remaining columns used to specify the address or coordinates.
 If a name column is used, the name does not affect the search performed ("Joe Smith, 123 Main St" would be the same as searching for "123 Main St" within inRoute's search box).
 The example spreadsheet above in the XLSX section may be used for CSVs with the first column being used for the pin's name, but CSVs should not include a header row.